cloudera/llama/README-hadoop.txt

 $ ls build/redist/_supportedHadoopPackage/hadoop-build/build/*tar.gz
 ----

-How it works
+==== How it works

 I'll structure this as an outline since there is a lot of nested scripting going on:

-.':supportedHadoopPackage' target calls:
-.. 'stitch-ext/cloudera.py:SetupBuildStep' target which:
+.':supportedHadoopPackage' target calls 'stitch-ext/cloudera.py:SetupBuildStep' target which:
-... calls '//tools/setup-package-build' script which:
+.. calls '//tools/setup-package-build' script which:
-.... unpacks the pristine source into the assembly directory .... calls the '//tools/create-cloudera-dir' script which:
+... unpacks the pristine source into the assembly directory ... calls the '//tools/create-cloudera-dir' script which:
-..... formats the git patch series into 'cloudera/patches/' ..... writes the git log into 'cloudera/CHANGES.cloudera.txt' ..... copies 'tools/redist' into 'cloudera/'
+.... formats the git patch series into 'cloudera/patches/' .... writes the git log into 'cloudera/CHANGES.cloudera.txt' .... copies 'tools/redist' into 'cloudera/'
-..... calls '//tools/generate-build-properties' script which creates 'cloudera/build.properties',
+.... calls '//tools/generate-build-properties' script which creates 'cloudera/build.properties',
 which includes the git hash, the base branch, the branch being built, the version number, etc.
-... calls 'cloudera/apply-patches' script which just calls 'git-apply' on everything inside 'cloudera/patches' ... calls 'cloudera/do-release-build' with +JAVA32_HOME+ and +JAVA64_HOME+ set
+.. calls 'cloudera/apply-patches' script which just calls 'git-apply' on everything inside 'cloudera/patches'
+.. calls 'cloudera/do-release-build' with +JAVA32_HOME+ and +JAVA64_HOME+ set
 by properties in 'build.properties' or 'my.properties'
-.... checks JDKs that they are the right architecture .... runs the right ant commands to build a Hadoop release (pretty much following the HowToRelease hadoop wiki)
+... checks JDKs that they are the right architecture ... runs the right ant commands to build a Hadoop release (pretty much following the HowToRelease hadoop wiki)

 === Source Package Targets